pjanec/dirigent/README.md

  * `LauchApp` .... starts predefined application (does nothing if already running)

-### Machine Id  as an Environment Variable
+### Environment Variable for processes started by Dirigent Agent

+Dirigent agent defines the following special variables for an app started from the launch plan:

-Dirigent Agent defines DIRIGENT_MACHINEID environment variable holding the machine id the agent was configured to.
+ * `DIRIGENT_MACHINEID` = the machine id the agent was configured to (the first part of the AppIdTuple).
+ * `DIRIGENT_APPID` = the application id (the second part of the AppIdTuple).

 This provides a way to tell the processes started by the dirigent agent what station/machine (in terms of the dirigent machine naming) they are running at.
 This might come in handy if same process is started on many machines, it needs to know where it was started but you can not rely on the computer name.

-Being an environment variable, the DIRIGENT_MACHINEID can be used in command line parameters for the started process in the plan config file.
+Being environment variables, they can be used in command line parameters for the started process in the plan config file.

         <Plan Name="plan1">
             <App
                 AppIdTuple = "m1.a"
                 Template = "apps.notepad"
-                StartupDir = "c:\"
+                StartupDir = "c:\%DIRIGENT_APPID%"
                 CmdLineArgs = "%DIRIGENT_MACHINEID%.txt"
                 >
             </App>